Councillor Christine Worth

 Ambergate still has a thriving primary school, which my now adult children attended in the 1980s and 90s.

 I wanted to become a Councillor to help raise awareness of Ambergate as part of the Ripley township.
-I live on the bank of the River Derwent, so I am very aware of the need to conserve and improve our environment.
-My house also fronts the A6 road and I am also aware of the problems caused by heavy traffic on both this and Newbridge Road.
+I lived on the bank of the River Derwent, so I am very aware of the need to conserve and improve our environment.
+My house also fronted the A6 road and I am also aware of the problems caused by heavy traffic on both this and Newbridge Road.
 The village also suffers from lack of sufficient parking space.